Project Management

 This approach is especially valuable for central offices responsible for reporting to elected boards and the public.
 A consolidated view of projects across departments offers a clearer picture of workload, capacity, and progress than disconnected tools can provide.

-More and more governments are now also extending this shared view beyond municipal departments to include partners such as regional agencies, community organizations, and other levels of government.
+More governments are now extending this shared view beyond municipal departments to include partners such as regional agencies, community organizations, and other levels of government.
 Treating project management as shared infrastructure supports coordination across teams and strengthens connections between departments, partners, and the communities they serve.

 Example 4: Sioux Lookout, Ontario — Project Management That Supports Collaboration